jasongrimes/fretboardfoundation/_chapters/030-scales/075-diatonic-modes.md

 Improvise for awhile within those notes, making a point of dwelling on the 6&#x302; as "home".

-In this way,
+Assembling modes in this way is easier than memorizing the shapes of all the tetrachords of all the modes.
-we don't have to memorize the shapes of all the tetrachords of all the modes, we just have to memorize the major scale.
+We just have to memorize the major scale and the Ionian mode.

-Then compare the assembled tetrachords to the Ionian tetrachord to identify the intervals.
+Compare the assembled tetrachords to Ionian to quickly identify the intervals.

 To hear the sound of this mode in the key of C major, play an Am chord with its root on the open 5th string,